Injured in a Car Crash? Call the Car Accident Lawyers at the Noll Law Office in Springfield, IL to Learn More About Your Rights to Compensation

 What is the Car Accident Injury Claim Process?

-Your attorneys will first definitively prove fault in your car accident.
-They do this through police reports, reports from the insurance company, and our own investigation.
-Once liability is proven, negotiations begin.
-The lawyers will gather all the evidence necessary to build a strong case on your behalf.
-They will present a demand letter to the at-fault driver’s insurance company and negotiations will begin.
 If the insurance company refuses to pay what your claim is worth, they will aggressively advocate for you.
 A judge or jury will determine the merits of your claim and, if successful, you will receive an award for your damages.
-When you have Noll Law Office attorneys by your side, your case will be zealously prosecuted through the civil justice system.
+When you have the car accident lawyers in Springfield, IL from the Noll Law Office by your side, your case will be zealously prosecuted through the civil justice system.

 How Long Will My Car Accident Injury Claim Take?

-The biggest determining factor on the length of a case is how long treatment takes to get you back to maximum medical improvement.
-Once treatment is done, negotiated settlements usually take a few months to complete.
-If your injury claim goes to court, that time could be much longer.
+The biggest determining factor in the length of a case is how long treatment takes to get you back to maximum medical improvement.
+Once treatment is done, negotiating a settlement usually will take a few months to complete.
+If a settlement is not able to be reached, a lawsuit will be filed which will extend the process.
 Once in the court system, most cases will be taken to trial within one to two years.
 If your attorney negotiates a fair settlement, you usually receive your check within six weeks.

 If your case is decided at trial, you should also receive your check within six weeks of the verdict unless the case is appealed.
-The size of the verdict will be based upon the evidence presented at court but it should include reimbursement for all your present and future related medical expenses, as well as lost wages, and pain and suffering.
+The size of the verdict will be based on the evidence presented in court.
+Still, it should include reimbursement for all your present and future related medical expenses, as well as lost wages, and pain and suffering.
 Your exact recovery will depend on proving liability, the extent of your injuries, and how those injuries have impacted your life.

-The car accident lawyers at the Noll Law Office has a long history of service to their community and neighbors.
-Attorneys Sarah and Daniel Noll have updated their law firm to use modern technology coupled with old fashion face to face client communication.
-They believe in helping clients achieve their goals through honest communication, hard work and experience.
+The Noll Law Office has a long history of service to its community and neighbors.
+Attorneys Sarah and Daniel Noll have updated their bodily injury law firm to use modern technology coupled with old fashion face to face client communication.
+They believe in helping clients achieve their goals through honest communication, hard work, and experience.
 If you’ve been involved in a car accident in Springfield or anywhere in Central Illinois, contact the Noll Law Office today.
 They are ready to help.